List of irredentist claims or disputes: Greece

 Following the Greek War of Independence in 1821–1832, Greece began to contest areas inhabited by Greeks, primarily against the Ottoman Empire.
 The Megali Idea (Great Idea) envisioned Greek incorporation of Greek-inhabited lands, but also historical lands in Asia Minor corresponding with the predominantly Greek and Orthodox Byzantine Empire and the dominions of the ancient Greeks.

 The Greek quest began with the acquisition of Thessaly through the Convention of Constantinople in 1881, a failed war against Turkey in 1897 and the Balkan Wars (Macedonia, Epirus, some Aegean Islands).
 After World War I, Greece acquired Western Thrace from Bulgaria as per the Treaty of Neuilly-sur-Seine, but also Ionia/Smyrna and Eastern Thrace (excluding Constantinople) from the Ottoman Empire as ordained in the Treaty of Sèvres.
-Subsequently, Greece launched an unsuccessful campaign to further their gains in Asia Minor, but were halted by the Turkish War of Independence.
+Subsequently, Greece launched an unsuccessful campaign to enforce their gains in Asia Minor, but were halted by the Turkish War of Independence.
 The events culminated into the Great Fire of Smyrna, Population exchange between Greece and Turkey, and Treaty of Lausanne which returned Eastern Thrace and Ionia to the newfound Republic of Turkey.
 The events are known as the "Asia Minor Catastrophe" to Greeks.
 The Ionian Islands were ceded by Britain in 1864, and the Dodecanese by Italy in 1947.

 Another concern of the Greeks is the incorporation of Cyprus which was ceded by the Ottomans to the British.
 As a result of the Cyprus Emergency the island gained independence as the Republic of Cyprus in 1960.
 The failed incorporation by Greece through coup d'état and the Turkish invasion of Cyprus in 1974 led to the formation of the mostly unrecognized Northern Cyprus and has culminated into the present-day Cyprus issue.